Smart Budgeting Tips for Church Digital Advertising Campaigns

 If one post is working great, put more budget into it.
 If something’s underperforming, stop it or tweak it.
 Your funds don’t need to be divided equally across all efforts.
 Focus where there’s traction.

 After the campaign wraps, do one more review.
 Did you meet the objectives?
-What spent money paid off?
+What money did you spend that paid off?
 These reviews build your confidence for next time.
-Advertising should get smarter every time you do it—not more expensive.
+Advertising should get smarter every time you do it, not more expensive.

 Building a Financial Plan for Sustained Advertising Success